 Do charter public schools take money from other public schools? . . .

 All Michigan schools receive money through a per-pupil foundation allowance.
 When a public school - charter or traditional - loses a pupil, the school also loses money.
 The inverse is also true: when a school gains a pupil, the school gains money.

 The idea is that when a school is performing well, delivering solid academic results and engendering high levels of student and parent satisfaction, that school will reap financial benefits.
 This is the fundamental policy calculation associated with Michigan's competitive educational marketplace.

-Myth: Charter public schools do not educate special education pupils . . .
+Do charter public schools educate special education pupils? . . .

 Not only do charter public schools educate special education students; in many instances they also have more innovative approaches to achieving results with this population.
 Charters in Michigan have implemented early intervention strategies that help them address the individual needs of students very effectively.

-Myth: Charter public school authorizers operate schools . . .
+Do charter public school authorizers operate schools? . . .

 Charter public school boards are ultimately responsible for operating their own schools.
 They hire either a management company or contract with their own staff members to ensure adequate instruction and services to students.